 High intensity PEMFs are bad for you.

 The people who make this claim have completely ignored the scientific literature.
 There is a large amount of research supporting the use of high intensity PEMFs for a vast range of problems.
 In fact, research looking at high intensity PEMFs to the brain supports their safety as well.
+Check out our posts on the topic here and here for more specific information.

 Only high intensity PEMFs work.

 There are those who also claim that high intensity PEMFs are the only kinds of PEMFs that work.
 They also ignore a large amount of research demonstrating that lower intensity, medium strength PEMFs are extraordinarily effective across a vast range of health problems.
+Learn how different intensities affect your body here.

 Low intensity PEMFs aren’t effective.